gregory-sale/gregory-sale.github.io/_posts/2024-08-19-Heat-geek-mini-store-analysis.md

 Absolute quantity of electricity at a given COP - could us lots of energy, efficiently, or low energy use, inefficiently

-A crash course in how heat pumps get sized

-1. The MCS guidelines set out the requirements to size and install heat pumps, and they must be followed to be eligible for the £7500 government grant.
-There's constant debate on whether they are fully fit for purpose but the principles are at least sound…
-2. This assumes all the rooms in your house needs to be at a comfy temperature.
-Rooms like bathrooms are a little warmer.
-3. Then assume it’s a very cold day outside (whether you need all your rooms to be comfy on a once in a decade cold spell I am not sure…)
-4. Calculate the heat loss of your house.
-This is all done at steady state which makes the maths a lot easier.
-This is a power - expressed in Watts - the rate of heat loss (rate, so it's a power) must equal the heat input by the heating system to keep a constant temperature.
-5. Heat power flowing through a wall can be calculated using $$ Q = UA\Delta T $$ where `A` is area, `U` is the overall heat transfer coefficient, and `ΔT` is the temperature difference between the hot and cold side.
-We can see the heat transfer is greater if any one of those is bigger.
-Better / thicker insulation will lower `U`, and therefore `Q`.
-6. The rate of air replacement is also considered.
-If hot air flows out and cold air flows in, this is  (from an energy perspective) the same as stationary air losing heat.
-7. Now you have calculated the power requirement to hold your house at a nice temp on a super cold day, you can use this to pick your heat pump size.
-Power will also have an effect on your "heat from cold" time.
-8. A shower commonly requires 15 -20 kW of energy.
-Therefore a hot water tank is an obvious next step, we can pick a volume for how much hot water we would like on hand at any time (e.g. 150L) and we can check if the reheat time is acceptable.
-If a bit long for the residents liking, they might wish to go up a heat pump size.